Pathophysiology, Evidence-Based Care, Health Assessment, Risk Management

 Introduction

 The case studies of patients provide invaluable record of different clinical practices executes to care for their health by healthcare professional and nurses.
 It acts as guidance to develop effective management of similar patients in a successful manner and the records help in framing key clinical studies.
 Thus, in this assignment, the case study of Nellie is to be discussed.
 The way the therapeutic relationship is built with her is to be explained.
 Thereafter, the pathophysiology of the disease of Nellie and evidence-based care for the individual is to be mentioned.
 The health assessment and strategy used for Nellie is to be explained and risk assessment, as well as management in care, is to be discussed.
+For those needing specific guidance, healthcare dissertation help can provide targeted support.
 The legal and ethical issues faced in delivering care to the patients is to be explained.

 Case Scenario